Which Is More Cost-Effective: VoIP or Traditional Phone Lines?

 Flexibility

-• Landlines are tied to a location.
+Landlines are tied to a physical location, which limits mobility.

-A small business with 10 employees:
+Consider a small business with ten employees:

 Start Your Trial